Zero-Down-Time/kubezero/charts/kubezero/README.md

 kubezero
 ========
-KubeZero Helm chart to install Zero Down Time Kuberenetes platform
+KubeZero ArgoCD Application - Root App of Apps chart of KubeZero

-Current chart version is `0.2.6`
+Current chart version is `0.3.0`

 Source code can be found [here](https://kubezero.com)